BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- ensure no business logic remains on frontend

 PRIMARY:
-	- Full responsivity!
+	- Full responsivity! (not me)
-	- Mobile app/port??
+	- Mobile app/port?? (not me)
-	- Switch from http to https?
+	- Switch from http to https? (no domain, not yet)
 	- {ADMIN RELATED} :
-		- Admin Login:
-			- Setup/process == create admins manually on backend?(where else to define, sql dump, environment on backend?)
 		- Admin side :
 			|-> CRUD of : daily motivationals to be posted for users at Homepage (+CRUD of separate notices later on(eg.:server maintenance))
 				- Timers for automatic deletion of motivationals/notices?